 Using a One-Size-Fits-All Customer Experience Strategy

 There are other places where muddled or mixed messages can impact how customers feel about your company, like with your emails.

 Sending the same message to all of your customers and clients is another area where it’s easy to manage the customer experience.
 Here’s where segmentation can help you create and cultivate great emails and landing pages that resonate with your leads.

 Personalization is another key to building your customer experience strategy.
 If your potential customers don’t feel like you know or care about who they are, it will be much harder to turn them into actual customers.

 One-size-fits-all tactics can be just as bad as targeting the wrong buyer persona at the wrong time with the wrong offer.
 Unknown leads might be okay with a blog post that is really a long landing page for a downloadable white paper or PDF, but your leads further down in the funnel.

 While you and the rest of the marketing team might be good at this already, your sales and success teams need to know who your buyer personas are and what level of service they expect.

 Anything can impact a customer experience: a partnership with a company that holds controversial political opinions, a distasteful tweet sent out by someone on your design team, or a bad call with your customer support team.
 Any of these can impact your customers differently.
 You have to make sure you have complete visibility on every client-facing aspect of your business.

-The implementation of Maropost Marketing Cloud will improve poor landing page and email design, mixed messaging, and enhance the overall customer experience.
+The implementation of Maropost for Marketing will improve poor landing page and email design, mixed messaging, and enhance the overall customer experience.